Virtual science lab startup Labster bags $10M to accelerate its ed tech play

 “We have students who have done this as well,” notes Bonde of lab builder created content.
 “That’s also our long term vision to revolutionize the way that science is taught by anyone being able to create high class 3D simulations like games and deploy them through our platform.”

-“If you hit a core part of the curriculum, each simulation should last for a very long time,” adds Balderton’s Sam Myer, who heads up the nordics region for the investment firm, on the content pricing point — noting also that Labster’s simulations can be reused “over and over”.
+“If you hit a core part of the curriculum, each simulation should last for a very long time,” adds Balderton’s Sam Myer, who heads up the Nordics region for the investment firm, on the content pricing point — noting also that Labster’s simulations can be reused “over and over”.

 “The cost actually isn’t that different,” he argues.